KhronosGroup/SYCL_Reference/source/iface/math-array-types.rst

   constexpr marray(const marray<DataT, NumElements>& rhs);

-Construct an array of element type ``sycl::DataT`` and number of elements ``NumElements`` by copy from another similar vector.
+Construct an array of element type ``DataT`` and number of elements ``NumElements`` by copy from another similar vector.

 .. rubric:: Constructor 5